Ethylene Glycol Toxicity

 Initially, patients may be asymptomatic, but ethylene glycol is rapidly absorbed (within 1 to 4 hours), and altered mental status and tachypnea then begin to appear as the ethylene glycol is successively metabolized to very toxic compounds.
 The progression of toxic effects can be roughly divided into the following three stages, although overlap is possible[1] :

 Initial treatment includes infusion of crystalloids to enhance renal clearance of the toxic metabolites.
-Ethyl alcohol has traditionally been used for antidotal treatment, but it has largely been supplanted by fomepizole in the United States.
+Ethyl alcohol (ethanol) has traditionally been used for antidotal treatment, but it has largely been supplanted by fomepizole in the United States.
+It is important to engage the participation of a nephrologist for potential of dialysis early in the clinical course.

 Pathophysiology